I had the most pleasure of making this glamorous baptism cake for a sweet baby girl.

 However, I have to leave my comfort zone a bit.
 The event stylist showed me a concept board for the party and when I saw the picture of a wall of paper flowers, I know that I need to use wafer paper to get the same feel and look.

 Thank goodness for good ole Google and I found this page of videos for making wafer paper flowers.
-There's also an online class from Craftsy, Delicate Wafer-Paper Cakes, with Stevi Auble with Stevi Auble that is comprehensive and explores other uses for wafer paper.
-So, I’ll let it to the experts to explain how to do it but pictured here below are the cutters I used and the type of flowers it made.
+Stevi Auble is an expert on wafer paper that I follow and check out her book for more info.
+I’ll let it to the experts to explain how to do it but pictured here below are the cutters I used and the type of flowers it made.

 I made flower centers from a bit of fondant attached on wire and inserted this thru the flower.